Okta (NASDAQ:OKTA) Releases Q3 2022 Earnings Guidance

+Okta (NASDAQ:OKTA) last announced its quarterly earnings data on Tuesday, August 31st.
+The company reported ($0.11) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.35) by $0.24.
+The business had revenue of $316.00 million for the quarter, compared to analyst estimates of $293.16 million.
+Okta had a negative net margin of 52.47% and a negative return on equity of 18.64%.
+The company’s revenue was up 57.7% on a year-over-year basis.
+During the same period in the prior year, the firm posted $0.07 EPS.
+On average, equities research analysts forecast that Okta will post -4.8 earnings per share for the current fiscal year.

-In other news, CEO Todd Mckinnon sold 18,474 shares of the stock in a transaction on Monday, September 20th.
-The stock was sold at an average price of $253.05, for a total transaction of $4,674,845.70.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, Director Benjamin A. Horowitz sold 80,000 shares of the stock in a transaction on Tuesday, July 6th.
-The stock was sold at an average price of $247.94, for a total value of $19,835,200.00.
+In related news, Director Benjamin A. Horowitz sold 80,000 shares of the firm’s stock in a transaction on Tuesday, July 6th.
+The stock was sold at an average price of $247.94, for a total transaction of $19,835,200.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Robert L. Dixon, Jr. sold 800 shares of the firm’s stock in a transaction on Thursday, September 9th.
+The stock was sold at an average price of $263.45, for a total value of $210,760.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 213,312 shares of company stock worth $53,948,479.
-9.60% of the stock is currently owned by insiders.
+Insiders sold 213,312 shares of company stock valued at $53,948,479 in the last ninety days.
+9.60% of the stock is owned by corporate insiders.

 About Okta